Logiqx/gps-details/docs/devices/coros/firmware/README.md

 The 3.03xx.0 releases exhibit the original / accepted behavior, similar in many respects to the Garmin watches in 2024.

-However, unique to the COROS is the temporal offset issue on the Airoha watches which causes [fantasy alphas](../alpha/README.md).
+However, unique to the COROS is the temporal offset issue on the APEX 2, APEX 2 Pro, VERTIX 2 which causes [fantasy alphas](../alpha/README.md).

 |                                |  APEX Pro  |   VERTIX   |   APEX 2   | APEX 2 Pro |  VERTIX 2  |